What is a Patty Melt?

 Here are some great tips for when it comes to caramelizing onions, from Bon Appeit

-Five Main Ingredients for Patty Melts:
+Just Five Main Ingredients for this Patty Melt Recipe:

 This sweet and salty sandwich is a warm comfort food that's packed with juicy flavor simple satisfaction.
 Recipe from The New York Times